ros2/ros2_documentation/source/Contributing/Design-Guide.rst

 **Solution**

-Configure the middleware that it fragements large data into messages
+Configure the middleware so that it fragments large data into messages

 **Implementation**